-Some of the free/cheap community newspapers that publish once a week carry a smaller version of the coupon inserts, do don’t forget to pick up a few copies of the paper when it comes out.
+Some of the free/cheap community newspapers that publish once a week carry a smaller version of the coupon inserts, don’t forget to pick up a few copies of the paper when it comes out.
 But don’t forget to grab extras right before the new week’s paper is due out.
-If the newspaper comes out new on Thursday and the papers are free in your community, hit up the paper boxes on wednesday night and grab the mini inserts before they are replaced with the next week’s paper in a few hours.
+If the newspaper comes out new on Thursday and the papers are free in your community, hit up the paper boxes on Wednesday night and grab the mini inserts before they are replaced with the next week’s paper in a few hours.

 Craigslist and Freecycle